Horizon Apartments: Design

 with a total floor space of 32,000 m2.
 It has a distinctive scalloped facade, and is finished in rendered concrete.

 The design allowed for larger apartments in the top quarter, with balconies facing east towards the Pacific Ocean to maximise views.
 The location and shape of the building has also been chosen to benefit views of the Sydney Opera House and Harbour Bridge.

+The building was awarded the 1999 Wilkinson Award by the NSW Chapter of the Australian Institute of Architects.